Shall we count the living or the dead?: Introduction

+All effect measures considered in the paper are defined in Table 2.
+Each effect measure defines a scale for measuring the magnitude of the contrast between $\mu_1$ and $\mu_0$.
+We use upper case greek letters to refer to the set of all possible values of an effect measure (and to the effect measure when considered as an unspecified parameter), and lower case greek letters to refer to a specific value of an effect measure.
+We use $\Lambda$ (with values $\lambda)$ whenever we need to refer to an unspecified effect measure.

-Any effect measure for a binary outcome can be respresented as a characteristic effect function $g$, which takes a probability $p$ as input and outputs a real number $g(p)$, often another probability.
-In different contexts, $p$ could be a marginal risk, e.g. $p^0$, or a conditional risk, e.g. $p^0_v$.
+Any effect measure for a binary outcome can be represented as an effect function $g$, which takes a probability $p$ as input and outputs a real number $g_{\lambda}(p)$, often another probability.
+In different contexts, $p$ could be a marginal risk, e.g. $\mu_0$, or a conditional risk, e.g. $\mu_{0,l}$.
 Either way, the input risk relates to the control condition and the output risk relates to the corresponding risk under intervention.
-In general, the effect function is obtained from the definition of the effect measure (considered as a function of $p^0$ and $p^1$), as the inverse function with respect to $p^1$.
-For example, the effect function for the odds ratio is and the (marginal) odds ratio model can be written as $p^{1}= g_\gamma (p^{0})$.
+For example, the effect function for the odds ratio is and the (marginal) odds ratio model can be written as $\mu_1= g_\gamma (\mu_0)$.
 The effect function is useful because it governs many interesting features of an effect measure:

-\begin{itemize} \item If the effect function $g_{\lambda}$ is closed on [0,1] for all $\lambda$, models based on $\Lambda$ will not produce invalid predictions \item If the effect function $g_{\lambda}$ is an affine transformation for all $\lambda$, $\Lambda$ is collapsible\cite{daniel_making_2021} \item Models based on effect measures $\Lambda$ and $\Lambda '$ are prediction-equivalent (i.e. if both models are fit in the same data, they will lead to identical predictions) if for all valid parameter values $\lambda$ in $\Lambda$, there exists a corresponding parameter value $\lambda '$ in $\Lambda '$ such that $g_{\lambda} (p)$ = $g_{\lambda '} (p)$ for all $p$ \end{itemize}
+\begin{itemize} \item If the effect function $g_{\lambda}$ is closed on [0,1] for all $\lambda$, models based on $\Lambda$ will not produce invalid predictions \item If the effect function $g_{\lambda}$ is an affine transformation for all $\lambda$, $\Lambda$ is collapsible \citep{daniel_making_2021} \item Models based on effect measures $\Lambda$ and $\Lambda '$ are prediction-equivalent (i.e. if both models are fit in the same data, they will lead to identical predictions) if for all valid parameter values $\lambda$ in $\Lambda$, there exists a corresponding parameter value $\lambda '$ in $\Lambda '$ such that $g_{\lambda} (p)$ = $g_{\lambda '} (p)$ for all $p$ \end{itemize}